walterlv/why-unload-twice/README.md

 - A non-generic style is added.
 - When removing an FrameworkElement from a visual tree, it is also been removed from a logical tree at the same time.
-- The visual tree and the logical tree is diffent.
+- The visual tree and the logical tree is different.